 First off, this is the first time the chief minister has urged the general populace to protest the Centre since Delhi halted the distribution of payments under the plan in April on the grounds of financial mismanagement.

-The people of the Jungle Mahal were the worst affected by the Center’s decision as many of them were heavily depended on the plan to earn living, therefore she chose Jhargram, tribal belt, to commence the attack against it.
-Third, Mamata has now placed the onus on the Centre, since the BJP was preparing to start campaign alleging that Trinamul Congress leaders stole percentage of the grants and that this is the only reason the money under the scheme were withheld.
+The people of the Jungle Mahal were the worst affected by the Center’s decision as many of them were heavily depended on the plan to earn a living, therefore she chose Jhargram, a tribal belt, to commence the attack against it.
+Third, Mamata has now placed the onus on the Centre, since the BJP was preparing to start a campaign alleging that Trinamul Congress leaders stole a percentage of the grants and that this is the only reason the money under the scheme were withheld.

 “The chief minister has now decided to counterattack the Centre that was putting pressure on the Trinamul-led state government alleging funds were misappropriated.
 She has now decided to cite the plight of common people to counter the Centre.
 This will put the ruling party in Delhi under pressure as the saffron camp is also eyeing the rural polls to corner Trinamul,”